smaxand/smaxand.github.io/_pages/research.md

 ## Publications

+Data-driven identification in SVARs – When and how can statistical characteristics be used to unravel causal relationships?
+*with H. Herwartz and A. Lange (2021), accepted at Economic Inquiry*

 The link between monetary policy, stock and house prices - Evidence from a statistical identification approach *with H. Herwartz and H. Rohloff (2021), accepted at International Journal of Central Banking*